 - Western Nevada College is a public, open admissions college dedicated to providing affordable, quality educational opportunities for those residing in our seven-county service area.
 Our students come from a variety of social, ethnic, and economic backgrounds and vary in their reasons for attending our college; some are the first in their family to attend college while others hold post-graduate degrees.
 Western Nevada College welcomes all who desire the opportunity to learn.
 The strength of our college emanates from its diversity, and we affirm the right of all to pursue and disseminate knowledge free of discrimination and prejudice.
 All members of the college community ' faculty, support staff, and administrators ' are committed to the values of free and unfettered inquiry; tolerance of, and respect for, difference; the nurturing of human potential; good citizenship; and civility.
 These values are reflected in all of the college's policies and practices.

-- The teacher population of 119 teachers has grown by 21% over five years.
+- The teacher population of 119 teachers has stayed relatively flat over five years.

 |Western Nevada College||(NV) Community College Avg.|

 |Carnegie Classification||Associate of Arts Colleges||Baccalaureate / Associates Colleges|